BranchMetrics/branch-deep-linking-public-api/README.md

 "$ios_url"
 "$ipad_url"

+**alias** _optional_
+: Instead of our standard encoded short url, you can specify the alias of the link bnc.lt/alexaustin.
+Be careful, link aliases are immutable objects that cannot be deleted and are universal.

+NOTE: If you POST to the this endpoint with the same alias, and a matching set of other POST parameters to an existing aliased link, the original will be returned to you.

 **type** _optional_
 : ADVANCED: Set type to 1, to make the URL a one-time use URL.
 It won't deep link after 1 successful deep link